DragomirBozoki/wiki-feature-selection-pyspark/README.md

-# 🧠 Wikipedia Topic Classification Pipeline
+# 🧠 Wikipedia Topic Classification

 A modular pipeline for extracting, cleaning, processing, and classifying Wikipedia articles into predefined topics using **Apache Spark** and optionally **Apache Airflow** for orchestration.